ClementNerma/NightOS/docs/specs/services/README.md

 - `0x30` to `0x3F`: resource errors (e.g. file not found)
 - `0x40` to `0xFF`: other types of errors

+All methods return an answer, though it may be empty (indicated by a _None_).
+System services' answers always [conclude the exchange](../ipc.md#concluding-exchanges).

 ## List of system services

 - [`sys::fs`](fs.md): filesystem management